Forgot Password Cheat Sheet

 This article provides a simple model to follow when implementing a "forgot password" web application feature.

 There is no industry standard for implementing a Forgot Password feature.
 The result is that you see applications forcing users to jump through myriad hoops involving emails, special URLs, temporary passwords, personal security questions, and so on.
-With some applications you can recover your existing password.
-In others you have to reset it to a new value.
+In the end you have to reset it to a new value.

 Step 1) Gather Identity Data or Security Questions